ORANGE VILLAGE FIRE DEPARTMENT IS HIRING

 The boxes are reserved for residents with medical conditions that may prevent them from getting to the door to let paramedics in.
 It is a safe and reliable method for entering your home when time matters.

-Contact Assistant Chief Larry Genova at 440.287.5076 to arrange for one of these units.
+Contact Fire Chief Larry Genova at 440.287.5071 to arrange for one of these units.
 A $200 deposit is required upon installation and will be refunded once the box is returned.

 Residential Knox Box Authorization Form